HelloWounderworld/fine-tuning-qlora/README.md

          python -m venv --help

+    If not just install running the following

+        sudo apt-get install python3.x-venv

 3. Creating an virtual environment:

     Choose the directory that you want to develop and digit the following command